Infrastructure

 3.)
 Collapse of towns

-With their ruin, loss of livelihood for shop owners, mechanics, oil recyclers, and waiters will be imminent forcing them to migrate or change profession – which is costly and time consuming.
+With their ruin, loss of livelihood for shop owners, mechanics, oil recyclers, and waiters will be imminent forcing them to migrate or change professions – which is time-consuming.

 4.)
 Danger to environment

-Pollution from dust, exhaust emissions, waste materials, oil spillage, noise and vibrations from equipment and locomotives is bound to occur during construction and operation of the railway.
+Pollution from dust, exhaust emissions, waste materials, oil spillage, noise, and vibrations from equipment and trains is bound to occur during the construction and operation of the railway.

-The construction phase will also result in destruction and loss of agricultural crops, natural vegetation and water bodies.
+The construction phase will also result in the destruction and loss of crops, natural vegetation and water bodies.

 In addition, the line poses a danger to wildlife during and after construction in places where it passes through nature reserves.
 So far, trains have hit several lions and buffaloes as they snake their way through the Tsavo National Park.